 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tips: Gut microbiota was found to have an influence on host metabolism, food consumption, satiety, glucose homoeostasis and weight gain.
-Altered intestinal microbiota composition has been noticed in cardiovascular diseases, colon cancer, rheumatoid arthritis, type 2 diabetes and obesity.
-Therefore, the main effect of anti-diabetic drugs is on the microbiome composition, basically increasing the short-chain fatty acids-producing bacteria, responsible for losing weight and suppressing the inflammation.
+Core tip: Gut microbiota was found to have an influence on host metabolism, food consumption, satiety, glucose homoeostasis, and weight gain.
+Altered intestinal microbiota composition has been noticed in cardiovascular diseases, colon cancer, rheumatoid arthritis, type 2 diabetes, and obesity.
+Therefore, the main effect of antidiabetic drugs is on the microbiome composition, basically increasing the short-chain fatty acids-producing bacteria, responsible for losing weight and suppressing the inflammation.

-Kyriachenko Y, Falalyeyeva T, Korotkyi O, Molochek N, Kobyliak N. Crosstalk between gut microbiota and anti-diabetic drug action.
+Kyriachenko Y, Falalyeyeva T, Korotkyi O, Molochek N, Kobyliak N. Crosstalk between gut microbiota and antidiabetic drug action.
 World J Diabetes 2019; In press

 INTRODUCTION

-Over the last few decades, diseases, related to metabolic processes, such as type 2 diabetes mellitus (T2D), obesity, dyslipidemia, hypertension and cardiovascular diseases (CVD) have become main health problems around the world[1].
-T2D is a disorder characterized by chronic inflated blood glucose levels (hyperglycemia) at first due to insulin resistance and unregulated insulin secretion, with tendency of global spreading.
+Over the last few decades, diseases related to metabolic processes, such as type 2 diabetes mellitus (T2D), obesity, dyslipidemia, hypertension and cardiovascular diseases (CVD) have become the main health problems around the world[1].
+T2D is a disorder characterized by chronic inflated blood glucose levels (hyperglycemia), at first due to insulin resistance and unregulated insulin secretion but with a tendency towards global spreading.
 Environmental and genetic factors’ contribution are known, but sedentary life style and dietary habits are not the least constituents.
 Influence of gut microbiota on T2D is also recognized[2-4], although findings differ between surveys.
-Because of the interactions between gut microbiota and host homeostasis, gut bacteria is thought to play a great role in diseases, including metabolic syndrome[5-7].
+Because of the interactions between gut microbiota and host homeostasis, gut bacteria are thought to play a great role in diseases, including metabolic syndrome[5-7].

-The composition and richness of the gut microbiota is modulated by the diet, host health, age, ethnicity and genetics and thus are unique and highly variable among individuals[3,4].
+The composition and richness of the gut microbiota is modulated by diet, host health, age, ethnicity and genetics, and thus are unique and highly variable among individuals[3,4].
 Turnbaugh et al[8] suggest that there is a “core gut microbiome” that could be responsible for proper gut functioning.
-That core gut microbes are predominantly bacteria, which belong to the gram-positive Firmicutes and the gram-negative Bacteroidetes[5].
-Nevertheless, the increase of intestinal Firmicutes/Bacteroidetes ratio are observed in both obesity and energy-rich diets in humans and animal models[5,9,10].
-Similar to obesity outcomes, T2D induces a dysbiosis, mainly by reduction in butyrate-producing bacteria[11,12] and in Akkermansia muciniphila, which is now considered as biomarker for glucose intolerance[4].
+That core gut microbial profile predominantly consists of bacteria, which belong to the Gram-positive Firmicutes and the Gram-negative Bacteroidetes[5].
+Nevertheless, the increase of intestinal Firmicutes/Bacteroidetes ratio is observed in both obesity and during consumption of energy-rich diets in humans and animal models[5,9,10].
+Similar to obesity outcomes, T2D induces a dysbiosis, mainly by reduction in butyrate-producing bacteria[11,12] and in Akkermansia muciniphila, which is now considered a biomarker for glucose intolerance[4].

-The bacterial phylotypes found to be correlated with weight and were associated with phyla Firmicutes (two families and 11 genera), Bacteroidetes (one family and two genera) and Tenericutes (one family and one genus)[3,13].
-Among them five genera affiliated with an increase in weight which were Erysipelotrichaceae Incertae Sedis, Marvinbryantia, Roseburia, Candidatus Arthromitus, and Parabacteroides[3,13].
-The phylotypes associated with a weight loss were the genera Lactobacillus, Turicibacter, Anaerostipes, Coprococcus, Blautia, Oscillibacter and Clostridium[3,13].
-For instance, Vrieze et al[14] showed that obesity was associated with modifications in the abundance, diversity, and metabolic function of the gut microbiota, mostly represented as a higher quantity of Firmicutes and a reduced abundance of Bacteroidetes in animal experimentations.
+The bacterial phylotypes found to be correlated with weight are associated with the phyla Firmicutes (2 families and 11 genera), Bacteroidetes (1 family and 2 genera) and Tenericutes (1 family and 1 genus)[3,13].
+Among them are five genera affiliated with an increase in weight, including Erysipelotrichaceae incertae sedis, Marvinbryantia, Roseburia, Candidatus arthromitus, and Parabacteroides[3,13].
+The phylotypes associated with weight loss were of the genera Lactobacillus, Turicibacter, Anaerostipes, Coprococcus, Blautia, Oscillibacter, and Clostridium[3,13].
+For instance, Vrieze et al[14] showed that obesity was associated with modifications in the abundance, diversity, and metabolic function of the gut microbiota, mostly represented as a higher quantity of Firmicutes and a reduced abundance of Bacteroidetes in animal experiments.